SolidBench/rdf-dataset-fragmenter.js/README.md

 #### Annotated File Quad Sink

-A quad sink that writes to files using an IRI to local file system path mapping and add an triple annotation to each file.
+A quad sink that writes to files using an IRI to local file system path mapping with an annotation in each file in the form of triples.

 ```json
 {